igordejanovic/rustemo/docs/src/scratchpad.md

 A: As A | A | EMPTY;
 ```

-When syntax suggar for regex-like operators is finished this will just be:
+When syntax sugar for regex-like operators is finished this will just be:

 ```
 A*